smallbiz-toolkit/software/README.md

-# software
-The actual software app
+# Samll Business Toolkit Software App
+This is the actual software packaged and comppiled for general public.

+Empty until we get our code signing certificate.